-- The Group mainly operates the line of business: P&I insurance for the shipping community.
-While the Group also fronts business (mostly professional indemnity insurance) on behalf of a number of other mutual insurance companies (TT, ITIC, UKWR and PAMIA) managed by Thomas Miller (the Group's manager), this business is 100% reinsured back to the fronted company, so that the Group does not retain any of the risk. - The Board and Members Committee of the Group include representatives from a cross section of the shipping community, giving insight into changes in the risks written over time. - Underwriting authority is delegated to specific individuals, or to Thomas Miller Specialty ("TMS"), who operate under set underwriting parameters and the ongoing guidance and review of senior management.
+- The Group mainly provides P&I insurance for the shipping community. - The Board and Members Committee of the Group include representatives from a cross section of the shipping community, giving insight into changes in the risks written over time. - Underwriting authority is delegated to specific experienced individuals, who operate under set underwriting parameters and the ongoing guidance and review of senior management.

-Underwriting Risk is mitigated via the Group's reinsurance programme as discussed below.
+Underwriting Risk is also mitigated via the Group's reinsurance programme :

-The excess of loss reinsurance cover purchased jointly with other members of the International Group provides cover for claims arising from mutual business which exceed \$100 million up to a limit of \$3.1 billion.

-The International Group Pooling agreement provides a sharing of claims costs between twelve member Clubs for claims in excess of \$10 million.
-The share attributable to each member is calculated for each policy year on an agreed formula including an adjustment for each Club's historic loss record on the Pool.

-In addition, part of the International Group Pool (i.e. claims in excess of \$30 million) is reinsured to a captive reinsurance vehicle, Hydra.
+- The excess of loss reinsurance cover purchased jointly with other members of the International Group provides cover for claims arising from mutual business which exceed \$100 million up to a limit of \$3.1 billion. - The International Group Pooling agreement provides a sharing of claims costs between twelve member Clubs for claims in excess of \$10 million.
+The share attributable to each member is calculated for each policy year on an agreed formula including an adjustment for each Club's historic loss record on the Pool. - In addition, part of the International Group Pool (i.e. claims in excess of \$30 million) is reinsured to a captive reinsurance vehicle, Hydra.
 The Group has its own segregated cell within Hydra which transacts only with the Group and its subsidiaries.